 Let’s Begin with Italian Appetizers

-Mozzarella Cheese Sticks – These cheese sticks are simply fabulous and a great start to your Italian dinner.
+These cheese sticks are simply fabulous and a great start to your Italian dinner.
 Fried in a seasoned bread coating with oozy mozzarella cheese.
 Oh yes, please.

-Homemade Toasted Ravioli – When we were in St. Louis one weekend, we tried our first toasted ravioli and were amazed at the wonderful flavor.
-If you’ve never tried these little jewels, please give this recipe a try!
+When we were in St. Louis one weekend, we tried our first toasted ravioli and were amazed at the wonderful flavor.
+If you've never tried these little jewels, please give this recipe a try!
 I think you will be very pleased, as will your guests for the evening!

 Italians serve bread during the meal, usually some type of breadstick or rustic bread that you break off, or even flatbread.
 Americans would probably serve a green salad or soup with the bread.

-Soft Breadsticks – Everyone loves breadsticks, whether they are loaded with cheese or buttered with garlic and herbs.
+Everyone loves breadsticks, whether they are loaded with cheese or buttered with garlic and herbs.
 These soft breadsticks again go well with any saucy main dishes.

-Rustic Sourdough Baguettes are so delicious.
-Our family loves when I make them.
-Hard and crusty on the outside, chewy on the inside, and just the right taste of tangy sourness.
+Oh my goodness!
+This is the best recipe for Sourdough Baguettes–hard and crusty on the outside, chewy on the inside, and just the right taste of tangy sourness.

 Sourdough Olive Flatbread is loaded with lots of flavor from the sourdough, olives, and herbs.
 Plus it’s crunchy on the outside and chewy on the inside.

-Here in America, we often combine our main entree with pasta and vegetables.
+Here in America, we often combine our main entrée with pasta and vegetables.
 Sausage is very popular as is chicken.
 In Italy the portions are probably much smaller and have less meat, but don’t expect that in the US.
 I remember the first time I ate at an authentic Italian restaurant in Chicago.
 They served us huge family-style portions.
 And it was fabulous.

 You can make any one of these dishes to enjoy in your own home, which will also be truly fabulous!